A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

-The grid structure consists of 2 moving blocks with 7 (6) refinement levels each following the black holes, with a domain $-260\,M<x,y,z<260\,M$ for \texttt{Run-BSSN} (\texttt{Run-SKS}).
-The finer resolution for \texttt{Run-BSSN} is $dx=2/2^6 \, M=M/32 $ and for \texttt{Run-BSSN} is $dx=2/2^5 \: M=M/16$.
+The grid structure consists of two moving refinement hierarchies with 7 (6) levels each following the black holes, with a domain $-260\,M<x,y,z<260\,M$ for \texttt{Run-BSSN} (\texttt{Run-SKS}).
+The finer resolution for \texttt{Run-BSSN} is $dx=2/2^6 \, M=M/32 $ and for \texttt{Run-SKS} is $dx=2/2^5 \: M=M/16$.
 In both cases, the horizon is covered by 16 points, which is on the lower end of what is recommended for having a stable evolution.
 For \texttt{Run-BSSN} we evolve in time using a method of lines and a fourth-order Runge-Kutta with a Courant factor of $0.3$.
 For \texttt{Run-SKS}, because the spacetime is fixed and the convergence properties of the plasma are less strict than the spacetime evolution \citep{white2016extension}, we use a lower-order time integrator given by a second-order Runge-Kutta with a Courant factor of $0.3$.
-Since the velocity of the BHs is $v\sim 0.1-0.2c$, the metric changes on a cell crossing time given by $dt \sim 10 dx/c$ where $dx$ is the size of the smallest cell in the simulation grid.
-The Courant condition for the plasma, however, requires a much shorter time-step of the order of $dt \sim 0.3 dx/c$ {(set by the Courant number times the cell crossing time for speeds $\sim$ $c$)}.
-In this way, we can safely update the metric every $\sim 10$ time-steps, saving additional computational time.
+Since the velocity of the BHs is $v\sim 0.1\,c-0.2\,c$, the metric changes on a cell crossing time given by $dt \sim 10\,dx/c$ where $dx$ is the size of the smallest cell in the simulation grid.
+The Courant condition for the plasma, however, requires a much shorter time-step of the order of $dt \sim 0.3\,dx/c$ {(set by the Courant number times the cell crossing time for speeds $\sim$ $c$)}.
+In this way, we can safely update the metric every $\sim 10$ time-steps, saving additional computational time; see Sec.~\ref{sec:comper} {and Appendix A of Ref.\ \citep{ressler2024}}.